Japanese Omurice

 For Chicken Rice

-- Marinate the chicken in the soy sauce while you prepare all the other ingredients.
+- Marinate the 150 grams boneless skinless chicken breast in the 1 teaspoon soy sauce while you prepare all the other ingredients.

-- Add the vegetable oil and onions to a frying pan over medium-high heat and saute the onions until they're tender and just starting to brown.
+- Add the 1 tablespoon vegetable oil and 100 grams onion to a frying pan over medium-high heat and sauté the onions until they're tender and just starting to brown.

 - Add the chicken and stir-fry until you don't see any raw sides anymore.

-- Add the rice, and break it up with a spatula so that it heats through evenly.
+- Add the 300 grams cooked Japanese short-grain rice, and break it up with a spatula so that it heats through evenly.

-- Once the rice has been warmed through, add the ketchup and oyster sauce, and stir-fry until the rice is an even color and the ketchup is just starting to caramelize.
+- Once the rice has been warmed through, add the 2 tablespoons ketchup and 1 tablespoon oyster sauce, and stir-fry until it is an even color and the ketchup is just starting to caramelize.
 Season with black pepper to taste.

 - Plate the rice.
 You can use a bowl as a mold to give it a round or oval shape.